 I'm a university administrator in New York City but need peace and quiet to balance that life.
 My great-grandfather bought a lakefront cottage in western Maine in the 1880s and I spent part of every summer of my childhood falling in love with this part of Maine and learning why generations of my family, mostly born in Jersey City, kept coming back to this very special place.
 Of course I brought my daughter here as a child to make sure she fell in love with it too!

-Wendy Wright purchased this cottage in 2008
+Carol Anderson owner purchased this Cottage in 2008

 Sand Pond is 10 miles from a university town with some intellectual life, two good bookstores, a few good places to eat including a memorable ice-cream stand, a fresh-from-the-ocean lobster store, shopping for all the essentials, but not a mall in sight.
 It's too small for big noisy boats.
 There are only 30-odd camps on the pond and a similar number on Locke Pond right behind it off the same private road.
 I like the curvy country roads (in summer anyway), the warm shallow pond for swimming, the fact that I can't see or hear a neighbor but know several friendly folks are a phone call or a 2-minute drive away.